 – Los Angeles City Attorney/Butte County Deputy District Attorney

-Doug Leach is the freshest face at Medina McKelvey; he joins as trusted and experienced Wage Hour/Support Counsel.
+Doug Leach joined as a trusted and experienced Wage Hour/Support Counsel.
 He will be working to bring peace to California businesses through his mindful and caring approach to issues, cases, and most importantly, people.